 1-Sentence-Summary: The Compound Effect will show you why big, abrupt changes rarely work and how you can change your life over time with the power of small, daily steps, a routine that builds momentum and the courage to break through your limits when you reach them.

 Favorite quote from the author:

-This book is right up my alley.
+The Compound Effect is right up my alley.
 You know the whole tortoise vs. the hare thing?
 I’m a tortoise.
 And so is Darren Hardy.
 Starting his first entrepreneurial venture at age 18 with no experience, no connections and no clue what to do, he eventually found himself in the self-improvement industry, bumping into Jim Rohn and ended up working with and getting mentored by him.

 In 2007, he took over Success magazine and grew it into a monthly publication that reaches over 500,000 people.
 After almost 10 years of heading the magazine, Darren’s moved on, but he still credits 99% of his success to hard work.
 But hard work, like few other things, compounds.

 In The Compound Effect, Darren explains how, instead of making big bets and dramatic changes, he turned his goals into daily habits he could follow – and then waited for the compounding effect to kick in.

 Here’s how you can do the same, based on 3 lessons from the book:

 - Turn your life goals into daily habits.